Thursday, August 30, 2007

 On [[September 15]] [[2006]], it was announced that Blind Melon has reunited with a new lead singer, Travis Warren of [[Rain Fur Rent]].
 Further information is on [http://www.blindmelon.com Blind Melon's site] and [http://www.billboard.com/bbcom/news/article_display.jsp?vnu_content_id=1003286179 this article].

-Difference", "For My Friends", and "Harmful Belly."
+On Thursday, [[November 9]] [[2006]], three new Blind Melon songs were released.
+The titles are: "Make a Difference", "For My Friends", and "Harmful Belly."
 In [[August]] of [[2007]], the band released another song titled "Wishing Well" which can be accessed on the band's [[MySpace]] site.

-==Members==* [[Shannon Hoon]] (Deceased) - vocals, harmonica, kazoo and acoustic guitar* [[Christopher Thorn]] - guitar, mandolin and harmonica* [[Rogers Stevens]] - guitar and piano* [[Brad Smith (bass player)Brad Smith]] - bass, flute and background vocals* [[Glen Graham (rock music)Glen Graham]] - drums and
+==Members==* [[Shannon Hoon]] (Deceased) - vocals, harmonica, kazoo and acoustic guitar* [[Christopher Thorn]] - guitar, mandolin and harmonica* [[Rogers Stevens]] - guitar and piano* [[Brad Smith (bass player)Brad Smith]] - bass, flute and background vocals* [[Glen Graham (rock music)Glen Graham]] - drums and percussion*[[Travis Warren]] - vocals, acoustic guitar

 ==Discography=={{mainarticleBlind Melon discography}}===Albums======Studio albums===*'''''[[Blind Melon (album)Blind Melon]]''''' [[September 22]], [[1992]] [[Capitol Records]] US #3